Kapilchourasiya03/Superstore-Sales-Analysis/README.md

 Identifies the most profitable customers by taking their profit contributions into account.
 This helps the businesses with specific customer management focus and targeted marketing schemes as well as draws the line on marketing efforts.

 # 4. Segment Distribution by Region:
-Shows the customer segments of each area based on the combination of the economic, cultural and technology factors of all four regions, providing a picture of regional customers' preferences along with marketing stratification.
+Shows the customer segments of each area based on the combination of the economic, cultural, and technology factors of all four regions, providing a picture of regional customers' preferences along with marketing stratification.

 # 5. Order Segment Distribution:
 Specifies the division of orders by demographic groups and sends it in percentage form depending on the number of orders.
-By wrapping up this analysis, it is possible to figure out the consumer segmentation behavior and to what extent it is maintaining the sales.
+By wrapping up this analysis, it is possible to figure out the consumer segmentation behavior and to what extent it is maintaining sales.

 # 6. Quarterly Sales vs.Profit (2018-2022):
 The line graph illustrates the quarterly sales revenue and profit trends over a five-year period.
 With this, PST financial health performance becomes evaluable and parties can trace seasonal trends or differences.